What are the rules pertaining to dogs?

 When must dogs be licensed?

+All dogs must be licensed at four (4) months old.
 You may either apply for a dog license in person or by mail.
 Before a license can be issued the owner must present or mail to the Town Clerk's Office the following:

 - Proof of a rabies vaccination signed by a licensed veterinarian or a certificate stating why the life of the dog would be endangered by the vaccine.